Rhina Espaillat

 Rhina Polonia Espaillat (born January 20, 1932, Santo Domingo, Dominican Republic) is a bilingual Dominican-American poet and translator who is affiliated with the literary movement known as New Formalism in American poetry.
 She has published eleven collections of poetry.
 Her work has been included in many popular anthologies, including The Heath Introduction to Poetry (Heath 2000); The Muse Strikes Back (Story Line Press 1997); and In Other Words: Literature by Latinas of the U.S. (Arte Publico Press 1994).

+Born in Santo Domingo into an upper class family of mixed Afro-Dominican, Spanish, French, and Arawak descent, Espaillat grew up during World War II in the Hell's Kitchen neighborhood of New York City after her family became refugees from the Dominican Government of caudillo Rafael Trujillo.
+She had her first poetry published by the Ladies' Home Journal in November 1947.
+At the age of 16, she became the youngest ever member of the Poetry Society of America, which altered its rules to admit her.
+Following her 1952 interracial marriage to sculptor and labor union organizer Alfred Moskowitz, however, Espaillat drifted away from contributing to American poetry until their children had grown up and left home.

-Espaillat's original poetry contains many sonnets describing her family in domestic settings, which she calls "snapshots".
+Her original poetry contains many sonnets describing her family in domestic settings, which she calls "snapshots".
 She is also well-known for writing poetry that captures the beauty of daily routine, as well as poems which ironically and humorously retell stories from both the Christian Bible and Classical mythology.

-Espaillat is also known for her literary translations of the Christian poetry of St. John of the Cross (1542–1591) from Castilian Spanish into American English and which appeared in the literary journal First Things, and of similarly translating the greatest works from the literary canon of both Spanish and Latin American poetry.
-Espaillat has also produced acclaimed translations from American English into Spanish of the poems of both Robert Frost and Richard Wilbur.